MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/wpa-r-package.md

 This R package is intended for use by analysts and data scientists who are intermediate-to-advanced users of R or Python.
 With the wpa R package, an analyst can do the following:

 * **Run prebuilt analysis and visualizations** of Workplace Analytics data with the ability to make settings to use organizational data variables and maintain privacy thresholds.

-They can easily export these outputs into any format required, including clipboard (copy & paste), Excel, .csv, and – for plots – .png, .svg, and .pdf.
+* **Obtain outputs in multiple formats.** Analysts can easily export these outputs into any format required, including clipboard (copy & paste), Excel, .csv, and – for plots – .png, .svg, and .pdf.

 * **Validate data prior to analysis** by running a data validation report, which performs systematic checks on, for example, metrics, organizational attributes, and meeting subject lines.
 The data-validation functions promote good practices of checking for patterns such as public holidays, non-knowledge workers, outliers, and missing values in the data to improve the quality and reliability of analysis.